edmond-zhu/libgav1/README.md

     versions of dsp functions available.
 Automatically defined in `src/dsp/dsp.h` if unset.
 *   `LIBGAV1_ENABLE_AVX2`: define to a non-zero value to enable avx2 optimizations.
-Automatically defined in `src/dsp/dsp.h` if unset.
+Automatically defined in `src/utils/cpu.h` if unset.
 *   `LIBGAV1_ENABLE_NEON`: define to a non-zero value to enable NEON optimizations.
-Automatically defined in `src/dsp/dsp.h` if unset.
+Automatically defined in `src/utils/cpu.h` if unset.
 *   `LIBGAV1_ENABLE_SSE4_1`: define to a non-zero value to enable sse4.1 optimizations.
-Automatically defined in `src/dsp/dsp.h` if unset.
+Automatically defined in `src/utils/cpu.h` if unset.
+Note setting this to 0 will also disable AVX2.
 *   `LIBGAV1_ENABLE_LOGGING`: define to 0/1 to control debug logging.
     Automatically defined in `src/utils/logging.h` if unset.
 *   `LIBGAV1_EXAMPLES_ENABLE_LOGGING`: define to 0/1 to control error logging in